This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Keto Indian Shrimp Curry RecipeGet this recipe

-- Add olive oil, shallots and garlic to a pan and cook until translucent (~3 minutes)
+- Add olive oil, butter, shallots, and garlic to the pan and cook until translucent (~3 minutes)

-- Add Pinot Grigio, salted butter, and lemon juice to the pan and allow to reduce by half (~5)
+- Add Pinot Grigio, lemon juice, and seasonings to the pan and stir.
+Allow it to reduce by about half (~5 minutes).

-- Add in the shrimp and cook until pink (~3 minutes).
+- Add in the shrimp and parsley.
+Cook until the shrimp turns pink (~3 minutes).
 Remove the pan from the heat.